admemoriamgrandpa/flexing_network_science/README.md

-# Analyzing the Courses at Technical University of Denma
+# Analyzing the Courses at Technical University of Denmark

 * **Look into the [wiki](https://github.com/Sam1511/Social_Graph_Project_Final_2016/wiki) for elaborate project descriptions and visualizations.**